ninabarzh/broomstick/content/posts/Defendable-Internet.md

 We ask, "Is a defendable Internet possible?"

-The answer, increasingly, sounds like: Sure—just not this one.
+The answer, increasingly, sounds like: Sure, just not this one.

 Not with this economic system.
 Not with this incentive structure.
 Not with “security” defined as the thing you bolt on after the latest zero-day, not as a principle you design for.

 So here we are.
 [The defenders are tired](https://blue.tymyrddin.dev).
 And [the attackers are thriving](https://red.tymyrddin.dev).
 The Internet is everywhere.
-And the “dark side” isn’t just malware or misinformation—it’s the systemic inability to do anything meaningfully preventative.
+And the “dark side” isn’t just malware or misinformation, it’s the systemic inability to do anything meaningfully preventative.

 Security theatre is easy.
 Structural change is not.